 While HBR’s 10 Must Reads on Strategy isn’t perfect or complete, at 248 pages, it is the most complete strategy book out there.

 Strategy: A History

-In all seriousness, this book is the most comprehensive book on the history of strategy that has ever been written.
+In all seriousness, Strategy: A History is the most comprehensive book on the history of strategy that has ever been written.
 Author Lawrence Freedman begins his march through the history of strategy with primitive man and ends just a few years before the Trump era.
 His twitter feed is also biting and witty in that uniquely British way.